Canon 750D vs Sony A99 II

 Studio photographers will appreciate that the Sony A99 II (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the A99 II have been discontinued, but can regularly be found used on ebay.
+The 750D was replaced by the Canon 800D, while the A99 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 750D and the Sony A99 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.